 1. They’re too easy to use

-I remember working in North Wales at school with an isolation room over a decade ago.
+I remember working in North Wales at a school with an isolation room over a decade ago.
 I had a teenage girl in one of my classes who had spent 50% of a previous half-term in the isolation room.
-She missed a lot of school, and the resources in the isolation room were not up to scratch to match the curriculum she was following.
+She missed a lot of school, and the resources in the isolation room were not designed to match the curriculum she was following.

 As a newbie back then I found the isolation room very supportive: if a kid played up I could just send him or her to the room.
 I filled in a slip and off the kid went.

 I found myself giving up on students at the first instance of misbehavior.
 This was especially true if a kid had a history of being sent out to isolation.
 If everyone else is sending this kid there, then I can do it too!

 It became too easy to send kids out, and I didn’t like who I was becoming.
 I hated myself for it, to be honest, and I decided ‘no more’.